bolajiwahab/pgrubic/docs/docs/contributing.md

 Pgrubic has two components:

-1. The Linter - The linter loads the rules and check SQL files against the rules.
+1. **The Linter:** The linter loads the rules and check SQL files against the rules.
-2. The Formatter - The formatter formats SQL files.
+2. **The Formatter:** The formatter formats SQL files.

 ## Rules

 There are currently 7 categories of rules:

-1. Constraint - Rules about constraints.
+1. **Constraint:** Rules about constraints.
-2. General - Rules about general design practices.
+2. **General:** Rules about general design practices.
-3. Naming - Rules about naming conventions.
+3. **Naming:** Rules about naming conventions.
-4. Schema - Rules about schemas.
+4. **Schema:** Rules about schemas.
-5. Security - Rules about security such as extensions and procedural languages.
+5. **Security:** Rules about security such as extensions and procedural languages.
-6. Typing - Rules about typing.
+6. **Typing:** Rules about typing.
-7. Unsafe - Rules about unsafe migrations.
+7. **Unsafe:** Rules about unsafe migrations.

 Rules use visitor pattern.
 This allows for traversing an Abstract Syntax Tree (AST) and applying specific checks at each node type.
 When implementing new rules, keep the following in mind:

-- The rule should inherit from the base checker.
+- The rule should inherit from the base checker
-- Documentation is provided through the docstring of the rule.
+- Documentation is provided through the docstring of the rule
-- The rule should implement a set of particular named method(s), specifically `visit_XYZ` where XYZ is the name of the AST node it is visiting.
+- The rule should implement a set of particular named method(s), specifically `visit_XYZ` where XYZ is the name of the AST node it is visiting
-- The rule should add necessary violation to the violations list.
+- The rule should add necessary violation to the violations list
-- Fixes must not have side effects, in the sense that such fixes should not trigger violation of another rule.
+- Fixes must not have side effects, in the sense that such fixes should not trigger violation of another rule

 ### Adding a new rule